cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 ![cluster](images/lab2-cluster.png)
 _Figure 29: Cluster_

-This view within the Cloud Fabric section does not indicate the exact number of gateways but it refers to to the number of **_clusters_**, per each type of gateway.
+This view within the Cloud Fabric section does not indicate the exact number of gateways but it refers to the number of **_clusters_**, per each type of gateway.

 Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and expand the three drop-down lists.
 You can find out that there are a total of **six** Transit Gateways (Public IPs may differ):